2 Samuel 16

 1And when David was a little past the top of the hill, behold, Ziba the servant of Mephibosheth met him, with a couple of asses saddled, and upon them two hundred loaves of bread, and an hundred bunches of raisins, and an hundred of summer fruits, and a bottle of wine.
 2And the king said unto Ziba, What meanest thou by these?
 And Ziba said, The asses be for the king’s household to ride on; and the bread and summer fruit for the young men to eat; and the wine, that such as be faint in the wilderness may drink.

-Ziba arrives at the precise moment David is most exposed - a little past the top of the hill, over the crest of the Mount of Olives, the city he has just fled at his back.
-He comes laden: a string of saddled asses, two hundred loaves, a hundred clusters of raisins, summer fruit, a skin of wine.2 The gift is generous and practical, exactly what a king in flight needs for his weary household.
 And the timing is perfect - perhaps too perfect.
 Ziba is the servant who manages the lands of Mephibosheth, Jonathan's crippled son, the man to whom David had shown covenant kindness for Jonathan's sake.
 He knows what to bring a king in distress, and he knows that a man stripped of everything is a man inclined to be grateful.
 Generosity offered in another's hour of need can be the truest of loves - or the shrewdest of investments.
-The next verses will show which this was.

 3And the king said, And where is thy master’s son?
 And Ziba said unto the king, Behold, he abideth at Jerusalem: for he said, To day shall the house of Israel restore me the kingdom of my father.

 Then comes the poison, slipped in beneath the kindness.
 David asks after Mephibosheth, and Ziba answers with a charge: his master has stayed behind in Jerusalem, hoping that this upheaval will hand him back the kingdom of my father - the throne of his grandfather Saul.
 It is a calculated accusation, and a cruel one.
 It paints the very man David swore to protect, the son of the friend he loved as his own soul, as a traitor lying in wait to profit from David's ruin.
-We will learn later, when Mephibosheth himself meets the returning king, that the charge was a lie - that the lame man had mourned for David and could not follow only because Ziba had not saddled him a beast (2 Sam.
-19:24-30).
-But here, in the moment, David hears only the accusation, from the only witness present, at the lowest hour of his life.

 4Then said the king to Ziba, Behold, thine are all that pertained unto Mephibosheth.
 And Ziba said, I humbly beseech thee that I may find grace in thy sight, my lord, O king.

-David rules on the spot.
-Behold, thine are all that pertained unto Mephibosheth.
-An entire household's lands and goods change hands on the unverified word of one interested party, in a single sentence, by a king too exhausted and too betrayed to weigh it.
-And Ziba's smooth reply - I humbly beseech thee that I may find grace in thy sight - has the polish of a man who has gotten exactly what he came for.
+David rules on the spot, and an entire household's lands and goods change hands in a single sentence - on the unverified word of one interested party, granted by a king too exhausted and too betrayed to weigh it.
+Ziba's smooth reply has the polish of a man who has gotten exactly what he came for.
 There is a hard lesson here about judgment made in the heat of pain.
-When we have just been betrayed, a story of betrayal sounds true; when we are grieving disloyalty, an accusation of disloyalty slides easily past our guard.
-David, who will later have to scramble to undo this, shows how even a good and discerning man can be played in the hour when his heart is raw and only one voice is speaking.
+When you have just been betrayed, a story of betrayal sounds true; when you are grieving disloyalty, an accusation of disloyalty slides easily past your guard.

 2 Samuel 16:5-14Let Him Curse: Shimei and the King's Restraint